OSpoon/adapt-pkg/README.md

 # adapt-pkg

-Initialize the library name, description, Github, Readme, and MIT License
+Initialize the library name, description, repository, readme and license for MIT

 ## Usage